pennhanlee/tp/docs/UserGuide.md

 ### Adding a note to a book : `note`

-Adds a note to an existing book in _bookmark_.
+Adds a note to an existing book in _bookmark_ so that you can pen down your thoughts or keep track of important information for the book.

 Format: `note INDEX n/TITLE txt/TEXT`